-For purposes of the U.S. federal income tax discussion below, you are a "U.S. Holder" if you beneficially own ordinary shares and are:
+For purposes of this discussion, you are a "U.S. Holder" if you beneficially own ordinary shares and are for U.S. federal income tax purposes:

 - a citizen or resident of the U.S.; - a corporation, or entity taxable as a corporation, that was created or organized in or under the laws of the U.S. or any political subdivision thereof; - an estate the income of which is subject to U.S. federal income tax regardless of its source; or - a trust if (i) a court within the U.S. is able to exercise primary supervision over its administration and one or more U.S. persons have the authority to control all substantial decisions of the trust or (ii) the trust has a valid election in effect to be treated as a U.S. person.